National Biodiversity Centre (Singapore): The Singapore Index on Cities' Biodiversity

 The Index will be presented for endorsement during the 10th Meeting of the Parties to the Convention on Biological Diversity in Nagoya, Japan in October 2010.

 A User's Manual for the Singapore Index on Cities’ Biodiversity is available online.

 Key conservation activities and initiatives

 Comprehensive Marine Biodiversity Survey of Singapore

-A three-year national-scale comprehensive survey of marine biodiversity will be conducted in Singapore from August 2010 onwards.
+A three-year national-scale comprehensive survey of marine biodiversity will be conducted in Singapore from August 2010 and onwards, with The National Parks Board and National Biodiversity Centre's coordinating agencies.
 Marine habitats and ecosystems to be surveyed include the mangrove mudflats, inter-tidal areas, offshore coral reefs, seagrass lagoons and the sea floor.
-The National Parks Board and National Biodiversity Centre will be the coordinating agencies involved.
-This comprehensive survey will also rope in the help and expertise of local scientists, green groups, non-governmental organisations, volunteers and students, and also international experts.

 The data gathered will be stored in a national, public database.
 This scientific knowledge will be used to support policy recommendations regarding protected areas and generate recommendations on how industries can be developed with minimal impacts to marine life.

 Coastal protection and restoration at Pulau Tekong

 The National Parks Board (NParks) will be conducting coastal protection and restoration works at the north-eastern coastline of Pulau Tekong which suffers from coastal erosion.
 NParks' National Biodiversity Centre stated that the erosion resulted from the movements of ships and strong waves in the area.
 A study NParks commissioned in 2006 found that 1.65 km of the north-eastern shore is most severely affected.
 The coastal erosion poses a threat to the 92 hectares of mangroves in Pulau Tekong which is one of the largest remaining mangrove areas in Singapore with a mature and undisturbed habitat.